blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/lfi2.php.md

 # Answer

 It is a  Local File Inclusion(LFI) issue. 'fileName' parameter is not properly checked.
 Users can load any files they want with the service account privilege.
-You also see, the code replace '../' with nothing for a sanitization attempt, however attacker can bypass it with providing '..././' in the path.
+You also see, the code replace '../' with nothing for a sanitization purpose, however attacker can bypass it with providing '..././' in the path.